ankurmohla/TinDog/README.md

-# A dating website for dogs made using HTML, CSS and Bootstrap.
+# A web application for dogs where they can look for suitable dates.